 |1899||caves the subject of a short story written by Roger Pocock.|

-Discovered in the early 1890's by a silver prospector called Henry Cody.
+Discovered in the early 1890's by a silver prospector named Henry Cody.
 In 1899 the caves were the subject of a short story written by Roger Pocock for „Argosy” magazine entitled „The Noble Fire”.
 The story describes a cave whose inner chambers were walled with gold ore.

 Cody's Cave is a resurgence cave developed on a granite / limestone contact.
 There are several short pitches equipped with iron ladders.
 A torch is also useful as there are also several smaller caves in the park which warrant a visit.